open-mmlab/mmpretrain/docs/en/api/models.rst

 The ``models`` package contains several sub-packages for addressing the different components of a model.

 - :ref:`classifiers`: The top-level module which defines the whole process of a classification model.
+- :ref:`datapreprocessors`: The component before model to preprocess the inputs, e.g., ClsDataPreprocessor.
 - :ref:`backbones`: Usually a feature extraction network, e.g., ResNet, MobileNet.
 - :ref:`necks`: The component between backbones and heads, e.g., GlobalAveragePooling.
 - :ref:`heads`: The component for specific tasks.
 In MMClassification, we provides heads for classification.